 Through these portraits and landscapes he shows a decaying country: a new interpretation of the ‘open road’.

 The book *112 Ambulance Amsterdam was Willem’s first project, to honor the people of the ambulance services in Amsterdam.
 Shot in rough black and white, it shows us what happens behind the closed doors of a big contemporary city.

 American photographer Bryan Schutmaat focusses in his work on ordinary people.
 In Vessels he documents those people who have left behind their lives in modern society and are roaming the Southwest of the United States.

-In his second book, Future Stories from the Past, Willem Poelstra aims to recount the story of his parents: a volunteer worker in the German war industry and a woman who lost her family to the holocaust.
+In for Hanna, Future Stories from the Past..., Willem Poelstra aims to recount the story of his parents and searches for a parallel to this story in the post-war relations between Kosovo and Serbia.

 Aeronautics in the Backyard